viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 Now we have to integrate over $\Omega(x)$, which contains infinite many of incoming direction vectors.
 Then, we need $L(x,w)$ for each integral, which equals to $L_o(y)$ where $y = ray\_intersection(x,w) = x + tw$, and accordingly there are infinite many of point $y$.

 ## Monte Carlo Integration
+Monte Carlo Integration is the method we use to solve the rendering equation.

 If we try picking(or *sampling*) ray direction $w_1$ at random, we have:

 $$\int_{\Omega(x)}(L(x,w) n(x) \cdot w dw) \approx 2{\pi}L(x,w_1) n(x) \cdot w_1$$